Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 Examples of common annotation tasks include:
 * Mapping unique gene identifiers (e.g. ENSEMBL or NCBI IDs) to gene symbols in an RNA-seq experiment
-* Accessing transcript coordinate information for transcripts of interest from an RNA-seq dataset
+* Annotate coding variants from a WGS/WES dataset based on transcriptional context (e.g. coding variants) for a specific genome annotation (e.g. Ensembl transcripts)
-* Annotate the genomic context (e.g. promoter, intron, exon, intergenic) peaks from a ChIP-seq experiment
+* Annotate the genomic context (e.g. promoter, intron, exon, intergenic), and obtain sequence information for, peaks from a ChIP- or ATAC-seq experiment (e.g. for motif analysis).
-* Extract sequences from a reference genomes corresponding to a set of ChIP- or ATAC-seq peaks

 In this lesson, we will introduce the major Bioconductor packages for genome annotation and how you might use them to achieve common tasks in NGS data analysis.